khyeongkyun/LAE-DINO_Reprod/README.md

 - [ ] Release LAE-DINO Model -->

 ## News
+- [2025/4/19] We add the inference examples and the original annotation, and the processed annotation file of DIOR and DOTAv2.
 - [2025/3/19] We add the LAE-DINO's config fine-tuned on DIOR and DOTAv2.
 - [2025/2/28] We have open sourced the <a href="#model">LAE-DINO Model </a>.
 - [2025/2/5] We have open sourced the <a href="#dataset">LAE-1M Dataset </a>.